hanamimastery/jay_doubleu_tee/README.md

 ## Code of Conduct

-Everyone interacting in the JayDoubleUti project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jay_double_uti/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the JayDoubleuTee project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jay_doubleu_tee/blob/master/CODE_OF_CONDUCT.md).